-There's the technicoloured 'Legong: Dance of the Virgins' featuring an ill-fated love triangle between a topless adolescent market girl and her barely older squeeze, with plenty of torsos on show.
+There's the technicoloured 'Legong: Dance of the Virgins' featuring an ill-fated love triangle between a topless adolescent market girl and her barely older squeeze, with plenty of torso on show.
 Or 'Balinese Love' from 1931.
-Or the 1932 'Virgins of Bali (Land of Love and Romance)', tagline: "A Garden Of Eden!
-With Dozens Of Eves!"
+Or the 1932 'Virgins of Bali (Land of Love and Romance)', tagline: "Star-caressed bodies on a LOTUS ISLE of FORBIDDEN PARADISE!"

-But the most famous of Bali's 'bare native' film sub-genre has to be 'Goona-Goona', known alternatively as 'Love Powder' and 'Man's Paradise' when it hit the salles of New York.
-Directed by Belgian Armand Denis and his aristocratic but penniless sidekick André Roosevelt of US presidential fame, it had bare breasts galore and squeezed in a taste of cannibalism to spice up the script.
+But the most famous of Bali's 'bare native' film sub-genre has to be 'Goona-Goona', alternately known as 'Love Powder' and 'Man's Paradise' when it hit the salles of New York.
+Directed by Belgian Armand Denis and his aristocratic but penniless sidekick André Roosevelt (of US presidential fame), it had bare breasts galore and squeezed in a taste of cannibalism to spice up the script.

 Exploitation has been part of the script for Indonesian cinema since its inglorious, naked inception.

-Just as the Cannes Film Festival debuted on the eve of the Second World War, Bali's boatloads of cruise-liners briskly made way for plane-loads of Japanese Imperial storm-troopers – who not only seized the jewel of Holland's crown in record time, but quickly commandeered the archipelago's fledgling film industry for its own profitable propaganda machine.
+Just as the Cannes Film Festival debuted on the eve of the Second World War, Bali's boatloads of cruise-liners hastily made way for plane-loads of Japanese stormtroopers – who not only seized the jewel of Holland's crown in record time, but also took over the archipelago's film industry for its own profitable propaganda machine.

-Post-war: enter stage-left the communist-leaning General Sukarno – Indonesia's founding father and first president – who swiped the director's chair in 1945 and banned all foreign film imports as he tore into his own anti-Western, 20-year epic.
+Post-World War II.
+Enter stage-left the communist-leaning General Sukarno – Indonesia's founding father and first president – who nabbed the director's chair in 1945 and banned all foreign film imports as he tore into his own anti-Western, 20-year epic.

 1965?
-Enter stage-right the US-backed General Suharto – cue red dogs and The Year of Living Dangerously – who managed to bat any remaining lefty film buffs into the gods with his steel-fisted debut that ran like a bad soap until his audience pelted him with tomatoes during the dangerously violent out-takes of 1998.
+Cue red dogs and The Year of Living Dangerously.
+Enter stage-right the US-backed General Suharto, who managed to bat any remaining lefty film buffs into the gods with his steel-fisted debut that ran like a bad soap until his audience pelted him with tomatoes during the dangerously violent out-takes of 1998.

 – "Look, we weren't exactly out in the sticks: our city had two studios [cinemas] that we caught films at.
 But I remember going to the recreation ground where a big white sheet was hung between two trees and a car drove 'round with a guy leaning out the window with a massive loudspeaker rounding us up for an evening's entertainment.